 Because of the larger molecules, red will fade very quickly the first few times it’s applied.
 It hasn’t fully penetrated the hair strand, only coated the outside or second layer.
 This has nothing to do with lack of skill on a stylist’s part or even a faulty color line, it’s just simple chemistry.
 But since I have frequently gone red myself and I get red requested often in the salon, I know that once you’ve gone through about two to three sessions of reapplication through the entirety of the hair, that red is pretty much in there.
 It might lose a little bit of vibrancy over the course of 6-8 weeks in between touch ups, but the base will be there.
 In order to enhance the red, try a pigmented shampoo once a week.
 And definitely be careful when using white pillowcases or towels… I’ve ruined a few in my day with my red hair!

 It’s also important to note that if you decide to get rid of the red at some point, you should get ready for a battle!
 Now that the pigment has worked its way into the innermost layer of each hair strand and has fully stained it, the only way to truly get rid of it is to lift it out with bleach.
 And the first couple times you do so by adding a few highlights in, be ready for a lot of orange.
-If you remember from part one, each color has an undertone and the undertone directly above red is red-orange and then orange.
+Each color has an undertone and the undertone directly above red is red-orange and then orange.
 So as you lift that color up from red, you’ll have to pass through the brassy oranges.
 In the next commandment, we’ll find out all about how to counteract those unwanted colors, but the important thing here is that you recognize that red is not for the faint of heart.
 It takes a lot of time, a lot of maintenance and a lot of patience.

 But for those of us who just don’t feel like ourselves without red hair, it’s all worth it!